dacvs/aoc2023/README.md

 # Advent of Code 2023
-Solutions by David Smith
+## Solutions by David Smith
-dsmith@alumni.caltech.edu
+## dsmith@alumni.caltech.edu

-I competed with 17 other participants on a private leaderboard of Advent of Code 2023.
+I participated in Advent of Code 2023, competing with 17 other participants on a private leaderboard.
 I entered the contest a couple weeks late, and I missed out on the opportunity to gain some early points.

 On March 31, 2024, I was first on our leaderboard to solve all 50